You can apply for a short process ruling if you meet the following requirements:

-- You must have an annual gross income of $20 million or less in the previous tax year
+- You must have a yearly gross income of $20 million or less in the previous tax year

-- Any joint applicants must each have an annual gross income of $20 million or less in the previous tax year
+- Any joint applicants must each have a yearly gross income of $20 million or less in the previous tax year

 - Applicants that did not exist in the previous tax year will need to estimate the annual gross income for the current tax year instead